Cell types TE enrichments

 Uploaded samples comparisons

 Uploaded samples are taken as is and overlapped to the TEs from repeatmasker (hg38).
-Enrichments are calculated relative to the expected counts from average counts of the random samples associated with the selected assay and Cell type (from the EpiATLAS).
-This is important to note as the random baseline is purely random nor generated from the uploaded sample.
+Enrichments are calculated relative to the expected counts from average counts of the 5 iterations of random samples generation.
+For uploaded samples, if more than one TE overlaps a peak, the first one is kept.

 In boxplot, stars are the significance of Wilcoxon test comparison **** = pval< 1e-04; *** = pval<0.001; ** = pval<0.01; * = pval<0.05